Curriculum Vitae of Alexander V. Kozin

 Speech communication (text analysis, discourse analysis, conversation analysis, narrative analysis, ethnomethodology, ethnography of communication).
-Semiotics.
 Philosophy of communication (phenomenology [xenology], hermeneutics).
-Translation studies.
-Film studies.
-Sociology of play.
-Sociology of law.
+Semiotics (Russian formalism, French structuralism).
+Translation studies (consecutive and simultaneous interpreting, written translation, voice-over and dubbing).
+Film studies (Soviet cinema).
+Sociology (sociology of law, sociology of play).

 Self-employed.
 Academically unaffiliated.
-Skills offered: communication (group, family and sex therapy), translating and interpreting (Russian, English, German, French), personalized academic research in the areas listed above (see Areas of Expertise); assisting with academic writing (Master’s theses, Doctoral dissertations), preparing research papers and articles for publication, editing academic texts.
+Skills offered: communication (group, family and sex) therapy; translating and interpreting (Russian, English, German, French); personalized academic research (see Areas of Expertise); assisting with academic writing (Master’s theses, Doctoral dissertations); preparing research papers and articles for publication in English academic journals; English editing and proofreading of academic texts.

 Last Academic Position: